kgicheha/networkPlusNotes/notesUdemy.md

 A layer 2 network protocol used to prevent looping within a network topology Sends frames called Bridge protocol data units (BPDUs)

+Chapter 5: Installing a Physical Network

+Structures cabling defines how we install cabling
+TIA standards specify wiring standards for structured cabling Patch panels terminate one end of horizontal runs RJ-45 crimps are used only on patch cables
+Horizontal runs are terminated with 110-punch-downs Patch panels and RJ-45 connectors also have Cat ratings The primary equipment room is called the Main Distribution Frame (MDF) Rack-mounted equipment is standardized at 19” wide and a multiple of 1 ¾ “ tall (called a U or unit) The demarc separates the telecom company’s property from your responsibility.